What Is Irritable Bowel Syndrome?

 Approach to Diagnosis

 Diagnosis of IBS is based on exclusion.
-Currently, the ROME II criteria for diagnosis of IBS is employed.
-Symptom onset must be at least be 6 months before diagnosis and criteria must be met and occur for the last 3 months.
-Abdominal discomfort or pain the major symptom for the diagnosis of IBS.
+Currently, the ROME II criteria for diagnosis of IBS are employed.
+Symptom onset must be at least six months before diagnosis, and criteria must be met and occur for the last three months.
+Abdominal discomfort or pain is the major symptom for the diagnosis of IBS.
 It is a prerequisite feature that must be met in order to proceed with the other minor conditions in the ROME II.
 This must be accompanied by defecation that improves the discomfort and/or onset of symptoms accompanied by alterations in the consistency of stool and rate of defecation.
-Additional symptoms such as straining during defecation, feeling of incomplete bowel elimination, urgency, bloating and passage of mucus are conditions that serve to support the diagnosis of IBS.
-This disorder has no predilection in terms of age and is said to affect all ages of the population.
-Women are affected more than men and presentation of symptoms usually appear before 45 years of age.
-The main clinical features associated with Irritable Bowel Disease are enumerated as follows: Abdominal pain, altered bowel habits, gas and flatulence and upper gastrointestinal symptoms such as nausea, dyspepsia, heartburn and vomiting.

 The enteric nervous system is an axis which is controlled by a diffuse network running from the esophagus down to the rectum.
 This is managed independently by migrating motor complexes forming organized and sequential peristalsis pattern.
 The organization throughout the length of the GIT is mainly coordinated by neurotransmitters and peptides mainly by the brain-gut axis forming the normal gastrointestinal function (Grundfast & Komar, 2001).